PIC4SeRCentre/realsense_gazebo_plugin/README.md

 Note that this was tested for the ROS2 branch with ROS Foxy distro.
 A turtlebot3 like custom robot model was used.
 In custom robot's `model.sdf`, we should attach the link, sensors, joint  and plugin block as following;

-(the standard deviation of the depth noise is in mm, depthNoiseStd)
+(the standard deviation of the depth noise is in m, depthNoiseStd)

 ```xml
     <link name="realsense_link">